eminorhan/llm-memory/README.md

-## Recognition, recall, and retention of few-shot memories in large language models
+## Recognition, recall, and retention of few-shot memories in LLMs

 This repository contains the code for reproducing the results reported in the following paper: